How to Prevent Negative Liability on Your Construction Balance Sheet

 Several reasons can cause negative liability on your construction balance sheet:

-Negative liability can distort your financial reports, leading to:
+Negative liability can cause financial strain by misrepresenting your company’s financial health, leading to:

 A balance sheet is a financial statement that provides a snapshot of your company’s financial health at a specific point in time.
 It reflects your company’s assets, liabilities, and equity, offering a clear picture of what the business owns and owes.